Subscribe to RSS Feed

 Weir has also written widely on Israel-Palestine, the US connection, and media coverage.
 Her first book, Against Our Better Judgment: The Hidden History of How the U.S. Was Used to Create Israel, was published in February 2014 and has received high praise from both ends of the political spectrum.
 Her essays and articles have appeared in a number of books and magazines, among them The New Intifada (Verso), Censored 2005 (Seven Stories Press), Encyclopedia of the Israeli-Palestinian Conflict (Rienner), The Washington Report on Middle East Affairs, San Francisco Bay View newspaper, CounterPunch, and The Link.

 Weir has received various awards and in 2004 was inducted into honorary membership of Phi Alpha Literary Society, founded in 1845 at Illinois College.
-The award cited her as a ?Courageous journalist-lecturer on behalf of human rights.
-The first woman to receive an honorary membership in Phi Alpha history.?
+The award cited her as a "Courageous journalist-lecturer on behalf of human rights.
+The first woman to receive an honorary membership in Phi Alpha history."

 Note: Alison is NOT the British historian, who shares the same name.